Matrix Decomposition and Applications: Cholesky Decomposition

-The Cholesky decomposition is named after a French military officer and mathematician, Andr\'{e}-Louis Cholesky (1875-1918), who developed the Cholesky decomposition in his surveying work.
-Similar to the LU decomposition for solving linear systems, the Cholesky decomposition is further used primarily to solve positive definite linear systems.
-The development of the solution is similar to that of the LU decomposition in Section~\ref{section:lu-linear-sistem} (p.~\pageref{section:lu-linear-sistem}), and we shall not repeat the details.
+The Cholesky decomposition derives its name from the French military officer and mathematician, \textit{Andr\'{e}-Louis Cholesky} (1875--1918), credited with its development during his surveying work.
+Similar to the LU decomposition, the Cholesky decomposition is primarily used to solve linear systems involving positive definite matrices.
+The approach for solving such systems parallels that of the LU decomposition, as discussed in Section~\ref{section:lu-linear-sistem}, and will not be repeated here.